PSFC-HEDP/WRF_Analysis/readme.md

 so in general I don't think you should worry about it. if the PI emails you and is like "what about the doping?" just say "no".

+the plots and tables label the wedges with varying levels of specificity depending on how many different wedges are present. so, for example, the shot number won't be listed on the x-axis if only one shot is being plotted, because it would be redundant. you don't generally need to worry about that, but one rare edge case is where you want to analyze two or more parts of a WRF separately because of clipping or something. what you can do then is analyze it multiple times with different area limits or whatever, and distinguish the resulting analysis files by putting "\_left\_", "\_right\_", "\_top\_", "\_bottom\_", "\_middle\_", and/or "\_full\_" in the filenames. the code will notice these tags and include them in the plots and tables to uniquely identify each analysis.

 ## Installation

 you'll need the Python requirements, which are all on PyPI.